-Whether you decide to stay put in an emergency or evacuate to a safer location, you will need to make plans in advance for your pets.
+Whether you decide to stay put in an emergency, such as a hurricane or evacuate to a safer location, you will need to make plans in advance for your pets.
 Keep in mind that what’s best for you is typically what’s best for your precious four-footed family members.
 We recommend all pet owners create a checklist and assemble your own hurricane supply kits.
 Warnings of hurricanes or other disasters may be issued hours, even days, in advance.
 Don’t wait until the last minute to get ready.
 Here are some tips and recommendations.

 - Arrange for family or friends to shelter you and your pet inland, away from the storm.
 Have your evacuation route planned and marked on a map.